willjhenry/gefs-precip-poc/README.md

 ## TODOs

 - Implement the Bayesian Neural Network
-- Clean up and streamline data getting and processing code
+- Clean up and streamline data getting and processing code.
+AI helped and there are pros and cons.
+A lot of cleanup and refactor has been done, but more is needed.
+File structure is a and could be improved.
+Output file names could be more meaningful and clear.
+- Create workflow for live forecasts (getting GEFS, processing to inputs)
+- Deploy on AWS, for fun maybe.